 - Are they purchasing agents who need to squeeze every penny from the deal and deliver the highest ROI possible?

+Understanding the language they use and how they’re going to have to sell your offering up/down the food chain, will allow you to craft your message in their native tongue.
 Your prospects are busy and won’t take the time to translate your marketing messages.
 If they don’t instantly understand it and see that you’re talking to them, they’ll pass it by every